troy-morris/Configuring-Active-Directory-with-Microsoft-Azure/README.md

 - Configuring Virtual Machines (Domain Controller and Client)
 - Install Active Directory Domain Services and Add Client VM to Domain
-- Creat Admin and Normal accounts in Active Directory Users and Computers
+- Create Admin and Normal accounts in Active Directory Users and Computers
 - Setup Remote Desktop for Non-Admin users on Client VM

 <h2>Deployment and Configuration Steps</h2>